What is a pre-pack administration?

 A pre-pack administration is usually used when a business is struggling financially.
 It can be used before a winding-up petition is issued, which is what starts a compulsory liquidation.
 There are criteria that you must meet before beginning a pre-pack administration.

-What is the role of a licensed insolvency practitioner in a pre-pack administration?
+What is the role of a licensed insolvency practitioner in a pre-pack process?

 The insolvency practitioner will take care of everything regarding your pre-pack administration.
 In the beginning, they will be checking to ensure that your business model has the potential to succeed.